tttor/ctrl-foundation/app/dynrnd_peng_2018.md

 *  to maximize the expected return across a distribution of dynamics models

 ## setup
+* task: a puck pushing task using a 7-DOF Fetch Robotics arm
+* action: target joint angles for a position controller, for each DOF, size= 7
+* simulators: MuJoCo physics engine (timestep of 0.002s)
 * method:
   * Hindsight Experience Relay (HER)
   * Recurrent Deterministic Policy Gradient (RDPG)
-* task:
-  * a puck pushing task using a 7-DOF Fetch Robotics arm
-* action:
-  * target joint angles for a position controller, for each DOF
-  * size= 7
-* randomize include:
+* randomization includes:
   * Mass of each link in the robot’s body
   * Damping of each joint
   * Mass, friction, and damping of the puck